 For someone who has been working with Unreal Engine for just about a year, the learning curve can feel pretty steep.
-The engine exposes a huge number of properties and console variables, and when you first encounter them it can feel like opening a control panel with way too many buttons and absolutely no labels.
+The engine exposes a huge number of properties and console variables, and when you first encounter them, it can feel like opening a control panel with way too many buttons and absolutely no labels.

-In this blog, I’ll talk about a fairly simple concept (although it felt quite complex to me when I first ran into it) and try to explain it in simpler terms.
-Think of this as me trying to document the things I painfully figured out so that future-me doesn’t have to go through the same confusion again.
+In this blog, I'll talk about a fairly simple concept (although it felt quite complex to me when I first ran into it) and try to explain it in simpler terms.
+Think of this as me documenting the things I painfully figured out so that future-me doesn't have to go down the same rabbit hole again.
+And if this ends up helping someone else who is also staring at the same mysterious settings panel… well, that's a nice bonus.

-The Problem?
+The Problem

 We have a Directional Light set up in a large level that is responsible for casting shadows on a few selected actors.
 Interestingly, when these shadows were cast on a vehicle, they appeared sharp at close range but started getting noticeably blurrier just around 2–3 meters away from the camera.

-Is Quick Solution the Best Solution?
+Is the Quick Fix the Best Fix?

-So instead, I decided to dig a little deeper and try to understand what these many shadow-related settings actually mean.
-I’m definitely not going to cover all of them here (mostly because I don’t know all of them), but I’ll walk through the ones I managed to study and experiment with.
+So instead, I decided to dig a little deeper and try to understand what these shadow-related settings actually mean.
+I'm definitely not going to cover all of them here (mostly because I don't know all of them), but I'll walk through the ones I managed to study and experiment with.

 Shadow Settings